-- Modest items of food other than a meal, such as coffee, soft drinks, or donuts; - Most plaques, certificates and trophies; - Discounts available to all Government employees; - Anything for which you pay market value; - Gifts valued at \$20 or less per occasion, totaling no more than \$50 in a calendar year from any one source; - Gifts clearly motivated by friendship or family relationship; - Gifts resulting from your outside business activities, including those of your spouse; and - Free attendance or meal which is provided by: - 1. the sponsor of the event for the day on which you are speaking at the event, or for a widely-attended gathering of mutual interest to a number of parties when the necessary determination of agency interest has been made; or - 2. someone other than the sponsor of a widely-attended gathering of mutual interest to a number of parties when more than 100 people are expected to attend, the aggregate value of the gift is under \$335, and the necessary determination of agency interest has been made.
+- Modest items of food other than a meal, such as coffee, soft drinks, or donuts; - Most plaques, certificates and trophies; - Discounts available to all Government employees; - Anything for which you pay market value; - Gifts valued at \$20 or less per occasion, totaling no more than \$50 in a calendar year from any one source; - Gifts clearly motivated by friendship or family relationship; - Gifts resulting from your outside business activities, including those of your spouse; and - Free attendance or meal which is provided by: - 1.
+The sponsor of the event for the day on which you are speaking or you are otherwise expected to present information on behalf of the Board at the event, or for a widely-attended gathering of mutual interest to a number of parties when the necessary determination of agency interest has been made; or - 2. someone other than the sponsor of a widely-attended gathering of mutual interest to a number of parties when more than 100 people are expected to attend, the aggregate value of the gift is under \$335, and the necessary determination of agency interest has been made.